lorforlinux/docs.beagleboard.io/books/pru-cookbook/07more/more.rst

 With 5ns/cycle this gives 7 cycles on and 6 off.
 These times make sense because each instruction takes a cycle and you have, set ``R30``, jump to ``my_delay_cycles``, ``sub``, ``qbne``, ``jmp``.
-Plus the instruction (not seen) that initilizes `r14` to the passed value.
+Plus the instruction (not seen) that initializes `r14` to the passed value.
 That's a total of six instructions.
 The extra instruction is the branch at the bottom of the ``while`` loop.